 About the Author

-Hello and welcome! 🙂 I’m Bekah Ferguson: an old-soul bookworm who lives in Ontario, Canada, with my husband and three children.
+Hello and welcome! 🙂 I’m Bekah Ferguson: an old-soul fiction writer who lives in Ontario, Canada, with my husband and three teens.

-I enjoy spooky, magical, thought-provoking stories and folklore.
+I love spooky, magical, thought-provoking stories, fairytales, and folklore.

-It takes place in Ontario, Canada, late 1800s, and features British Home Children and the French-Canadian legend of the Loup-garou (a.k.a werewolf!).
+The story takes place in Ontario, Canada, in the late 1800s.
+It features British Home Children and the French-Canadian legend of the Loup-garou (a.k.a werewolf).

-I’ve also begun a mini-series called Canadian Folklore & Ghost Stories which features re-tellings of legends from across the provinces.
-To augment the series for non-readers, my husband and I produce YouTube video versions of these same tales.
+I’ve written an on-going mini-series called Canadian Folklore & Ghost Stories which features re-tellings of legends from across the provinces.
+To augment the series for non-readers, my husband and I produce YouTube video versions of these same tales, and I also simply read them aloud on TikTok and Instagram.

-I write other short stories as well, in a variety of genres (fantasy, speculative, paranormal, historical, sci-fi, and fables).
+I write original short stories as well, in a variety of genres (fantasy, speculative, paranormal, historical, sci-fi, and fables).

-I’m the author of When the Fog Cleared (Christian romance), A White Rose (Christian contemporary), and co-author of The Attic (fantasy suspense).
+I’m the author of When the Fog Cleared (romance) and co-author of The Attic (fantasy suspense).

-You can follow me on Wattpad, Facebook, Mastodon, Twitter, TikTok, Instagram, Goodreads, and YouTube.
+You can follow me on Wattpad, Facebook, TikTok, Instagram, Goodreads, and YouTube.

-Hopefully you’ll enjoy one or more of my stories, and if you do, I’d sure love to hear from you! 🙂 Thanks for stopping by!
+Hopefully you’ll enjoy my stories, and if you do, I’d sure love to hear from you. 😊 Thanks for stopping by!

 ~BEKAH